JuliaParallel/MPI.jl/docs/src/configuration.md

 MPI.jl uses [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl) to
 allow the user to choose which MPI implementation to use for a project.
-This provides a single source of truth that can be used for `JLL` (Julia packages providing C libraries) that link against MPI, as well as localizing the choice of MPI implementation to a project.
+This provides a single source of truth that can be used for JLL packages (Julia packages providing C libraries) that link against MPI, localizes the choice of MPI implementation to a project.

 Users can use the provided [`use_system_binary`](@ref) or [`use_jll_binary`](@ref) to switch MPI implementations.
+By default, the JLL-provided binaries are used.

 ### Migration from MPI.jl `v0.19`

 Prior to MPI.jl `v0.20` environment variables were used to configure which MPI library to use.
-These have now been removed.
+These have now been removed and have no effect anymore:

 - `JULIA_MPI_BINARY`
 - `JULIA_MPIEXEC`